 These are the four steps to follow:

-- Step 1 Decide which two sides we are using - one we are trying to find and one we already know – out of Opposite, Adjacent and Hypotenuse.
+- Step 1 Find the names of the two sides we are using, one we are trying to find and one we already know, out of Opposite, Adjacent and Hypotenuse.

 - Step 2 Use SOHCAHTOA to decide which one of Sine, Cosine or Tangent to use in this question.